 The following Mercury-Security panels currently support OSDP version 2.1.6 w/ secure channel:

 *In certain installation environments, OSDP readers are interpreting a non-driven 485-line as data.
 This interpretation results in a communication fault that is inhibiting the panel and reader from properly communicating.
-Place a 1K ohm resistor to pull down the Mercury RS485- (D0) to GND line.
+Place a 120Ω +/- 2Ω resistor on the panel side to pull down the Mercury RS485- (D0) to GND line.
 This will create a communication bias that will keep the reader from improperly interpreting data.
 To function properly, there must be no ground faults in the installation.
 Please ensure that the DC Ground (power supply return) is not connected to earth ground.

 In order to add an OSDP reader to an Access It!
 Universal.NET system, the reader must support the following: